iamkenos/ellie/docs/DETAILED_GUIDE.md

     url: "https://webdriver.io/",
     title: "WebdriverIO · Next-gen WebDriver test framework for Node.js",
     locators: {
-      "Project title": ".projectTitle",
+      // locator keys can be enclosed in quotes "Project title": ".projectTitle",
       "Button: Get Started": "//a[text()='Get Started']",

+      // or directly as a property
       navBar: "#docsNav"
     }
   },